facebookresearch/hydra/website/docs/tutorials/structured_config/0_basic.md

 With both patterns, you get everything Hydra has to offer (Config composition, Command line overrides etc).
 This tutorial covers both. \***Read it in order**\*.

 Structured Configs are a feature of OmegaConf.
-This tutorial does assume any knowledge of them.
+This tutorial does not assume any knowledge of them.
 It is recommended that you visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">OmegaConf Structured Configs page</a> to learn more later.

 <div class="alert alert--info" role="alert">